eGovPDX/portlandor/web/modules/custom/portland_migrations/README.md

 ##### Supplemental file: policies_categories.csv

-This is a simple list of categories in its own csv file.
-The list can be generated using the UNIQUE formula against the CATEGORY_NAME column in policies.csv.
+This is a simple list of 2nd level categories in its own csv file.
+The list was manually generated due to the relatively low number of items and the difficulty in generating it dyanmically.
+The list is not expected to change prior to final migration.
+The 3rd level categories are inclueded in the main policies datafile, and are created as children of their parent 2nd level categories and linked to the content using a custom process plugin.

+WARNING: the Finance (FIN) category has been omitted from the list becasue it already exists in the live beta database and causes a duplicate entry when the migration is run.

 #### Supplemental file: policies_types.csv